afalahi/forgerock-scripts/JourneyScripts/Shopify/readme.md

   - Name: **Shopify_MultiPass**
   - Add `Username Collector` Node or `Platform Username` node.
 This depends on your deployment
   - Add `Password Collector` Node or `Platform Password` Node.
 This depends on your deployment
+    - If your deployment is platform based and you're using UUIDs for usernames, then you need `Identify Existing User` Node after collecting the username and password so `_id` is added to sharedState
   - Add `Scripted Decision` Node and choose our newly created Script
     - Change the Node name to **Shopify Multipass**
     - Add `true` in the Outcomes field